alexanderkoller/aaba/README.md

-# Automatic Barbershop Arranger
+# AABA: <br/> Alexander's Automatic Barbershop Arranger

 This program takes a melody and some chords as input and will automatically produce a four-part barbershop arrangement out of it.
-[Elementary arranging rules](https://github.com/alexanderkoller/arranger/wiki/Arranging-Rules) will be respected.
+[Elementary arranging rules](https://github.com/alexanderkoller/aaba/wiki/Arranging-Rules) will be respected.

-For instance, say that you are asking the ABA to arrange the [melody and chords of "Down Our Way"](https://github.com/alexanderkoller/arranger/blob/master/down_our_way.abc):
+For instance, say that you are asking AABA to arrange the [melody and chords of "Down Our Way"](https://github.com/alexanderkoller/aaba/blob/master/down_our_way.abc):

 ![Down Our Way, original](docs/down_our_way.png)